 In case an error is committed, many companies use cameras on conveyor systems that take photos of the inside of packages or boxes before packaging.
 When you receive a delivery note from a customer you can go back and look in the WMS order database if the item was in the actual package.

-It is important to analyze where most of the errors are committed in the warehouse and switch on confirmations and audits gradually.
+It is important to analyze where most of the errors are committed in the warehouse and switch on confirmations and audits gradually in WMS.
 You should remember that each scan/audit decreases efficiency.
 In the end, you come to a breaking point where the quality costs more than what you get out of it in economic terms.

 A good TMS (transport management system) is great for the quality and reliability of delivery.
 When an order or a package is picked, you make a confirmation in WMS (often by scanning) then a transport label is printed or you choose to transfer the contents to a master package (for example, a pallet) to be sent to the specific client.
 All this should be transparent to the customer/receiver via a web interface for example so the customer can see the transactions and transport packages with content included.
 Should any error occur in the handling, it is also much easier to trace back what happened and who has done wrong.
 Losses due to wrong deliveries is significantly reduced.
 The freight forwarder get in the EDI files very good information about the number of packages, the size, weight and content etc. because data regarding this follow from the WMS.
 Any doubt between the sender and the freight forwarder is minimized with a good TMS.

-It is very important that the management of the warehouse calculate a cost for a delivery note or a picking error, in this way you can calculate what it costs in total per month to handle these errors.
+It is very important that the management of the warehouse calculate a cost for a delivery note, picking error or a transport damage, in this way you can calculate what it costs in total per month to handle these errors.
 This cost is often underestimated.
 Many people are shocked when they are told what error handling costs in administration, reverse logistics and lost packages.
 It is very good to have these financial figures when it is time for an ROI calculation for possible investments in WMS and TMS or leadership.